-In February 2008, the Board approved the 2008 Stock Incentive Plan (the "2008 Plan"), which allows the Bank to grant restricted shares, restricted stock units, stock options and/or other similar compensation instruments to the directors, executive officers and other non-executive employees of the Bank.
+In February 2008, the Board approved the 2008 Stock Incentive Plan (the "2008 Plan"), which allows the Bank, from time to time, to grant restricted shares, restricted stock units, stock options and/or other stock-based awards to the directors, executive officers and non-executive employees of the Bank.

-On February 15, 2011, the Bank granted 68,652 restricted stock units and 57,243 stock options to executive officers of the Bank.
-The Bank granted an additional 25,844 restricted stock units and 14,810 stock options to other non-executive employees of the Bank.
-These stock options have an exercise price of \$17.81 and an expiration date of February 15, 2018.
-The restricted stock units vest at a rate of 25% per year, measured from the award date, with vesting occurring on each anniversary of the award date.
-The options vest at a rate of 25% per year, measured from the award date.
-As of December 31, 2011, the compensation cost charged against the Bank's 2011 income in connection with these restricted stock units and stock options was \$301,056 and \$45,970 respectively.
-The total remaining compensation cost of \$1,241,243 will be charged over a period of 3.13 years.
+On February 5, 2013, the Bank granted to current executive officers 111,004 restricted stock units.
+The restricted stock units vest 25% per year, measured from the award date, on each anniversary of the award date.
+As of December 31, 2013, the compensation cost charged against the Bank's 2013 income in connection with these restricted stock units was \$469,261.
+The total remaining compensation cost of \$1,613,172 will be charged over a period of 3.1 years.

 The Bank sponsors a defined contribution plan for its expatriate officers.
 The Bank's contributions are determined as a percentage of the eligible officer's annual salary, with each officer contributing an additional amount withheld from his salary.
 All contributions are administered by a trust through an independent third party.
-During 2011, the Bank charged to salaries expense \$119,074 with respect to the contribution plan.
-As of December 31, 2011, the total amount set aside or accrued by the Bank in 2011 to provide pension, retirement or similar benefits for executive officers was approximately \$255,109.
+During 2013, the Bank charged to salaries expense \$120,030 with respect to the contribution plan.
+As of December 31, 2013, the total amount set aside or accrued by the Bank under this plan amounted to \$175,907.

-2011 Chief Executive Officer Compensation
+2013 Chief Executive Officer Compensation

-The 2011 compensation of the Bank's Chief Executive Officer included a base salary of \$300,000, a performance-based cash bonus of \$250,000, a performance-based stock option and a restricted stock units grant with a value of \$325,000, an aggregate 2011 contribution from the Bank to the Chief Executive Officer's retirement plan account in the amount of \$25,699, and limited perquisites and other benefits amounting to \$10,450.
-In addition, the Chief Executive Officer has a contractual severance payment of \$300,000 in the event of his termination without cause.
+The 2013 compensation of the Bank's Chief Executive Officer included a base salary of \$350,000, a performance-based cash bonus of \$400,000, a performance-based restricted stock units grant with a value of \$700,000, an aggregate of \$14,000 from the Bank to the Chief Executive

+Officer's contribution plan, and limited perquisites and other benefits amounting to \$13,535.
+In addition, the Chief Executive Officer has a contractual severance payment of \$350,000 in the event of his termination without cause.